SignPath/website/docs/documentation/crypto-providers.md

 <div class="panel warning" markdown="1">
 <div class="panel-header">Important</div>

 Only osslsigncode 2.x or higher is supported.
-Also see the notes in [supported Linux distributions](#supported-linux-distributions) regarding supported OpenSSL versions.
+Also see the notes in [supported Linux distributions](#supported-linux-distributions) regarding the supported OpenSSL versions.
 </div>

 #### Prerequisites